matter-in-motion/mm/docs/authentication.md

 This will create `user` authentication provider.
 First, it will look for the custom provider in `resources.user.provider` unit.
 If not found it will create default one.

-In the `core.auth` section you can define your own provider the same way as above.
+Also it defines the default auth provider.
+It will be used if no provider defined in the call schema.

 ## Settings